ejrp/SCHC-for-Zero-energy-Devices/draft-ramos-schc-zero-energy-devices-01.md

 The network is capable of managing the possibility that a full object might not be received soon after a transmission is started.
 This increases the requirement of how long the fragments and packet might need to be kept in buffers, so it is avoided to lose the energy that the devices have used in the initial transmission(s).
 This enables that the device can continue with the rest of the packets once the power for a new transmission has been harvested.
 Of course, the buffers should be stored as long as it makes sense for the use case of the device, and therefore it might require certain degree of configuration, in some cases at the devices and in others at the network, or both.

 The possibility of collisions between transmissions and the lack of power control and link adaptation may affect the reliability of the delivery of packets.
 But still, the restriction of power for transmitting and reception and the delays make challenging the support for reliability based on retransmissions.
-In this respect, we could think that there is a tradeoff between the reliability and additional delay in receiving the data.
+In this respect, we could think that there is a trade-off between the reliability and additional delay in receiving the data.
 In some scenarios, these delays could make sense and in others, the delay could make the packets irrelevant to their use case.
 In that sense equally to the previous point, the configuration of the delays targeting for reliability is important.

 From the required characteristics outlined for the user plane, the use of SCHC becomes relevant to fulfill them.
 SCHC offers fragmented packet corruption detection, and delivery reliability window-based mechanisms, such as ACK-always (Each fragment delivery is explicitly acknowledged) and ACK-on Error (only detected losses trigger delivery reports outlining the fragment loss).

 The requirements can be addressed with some additional complements to support the deployment of SCHC into the cellular Zero Energy device scenarios.
 For example, adding support for object transport in contrast to only IP packet support, and providing better management of long delays.
-In addition, a solution to enable the setup of the contexts and rules that make sure there is alignment between the network and the devices on the management of packets.
+In addition, a solution to enable the set up of the contexts and rules that make sure there is alignment between the network and the devices on the management of packets.
 Part of this can be accomplished by imagining that a complete object fits an imaginary jumbo IP package and SCHC would then fragment such packet into pieces that can be fitted in the radio transport block.

 In this way, a great part of the overhead is removed and the SCHC services would take care of the reliability and delay-friendly transmission of packets.
 In addition, there is the possibility of integrating even further SCHC to the cellular lower protocol layers, for example by not relying on feedback from MAC for the reliability of transmission of packets but instead using the fragment bitmap from SCHC.
 This also may improve the power efficiency of each transmission since the device does not need to monitor the feedback channel after each transmission.